pengsihua2023/HIV-1-M-SPBEnv/README.md

     python extract_feature.py

 ## Usage For Biomedical Researchers
-We deployed a trained model on a dedicated server, which is publicly available at http://www.peng-lab.org:5000/analysis, to make it easy for biomedical researcher to perform HIV 1 subtype classification in their research.
+We deployed a trained model on a dedicated server, which is publicly available at:
+http://www.peng-lab.org:5000/analysis, to make it easy for biomedical researcher to perform HIV 1 subtype classification in their research.
 Users can upload their env gene sequences of HIV to the server, and then they can quickly obtain the predicted results of the HIV 1 subtype classification.
 ## Results
 HIV-SPBEnv was trained by using the original dataset (Table 1) plus the augmentaion dataset (Table 2).
 HIV-SPBEnv's classifcation accuracy was 100% for the independent dataset (Table 3).
 ## The data sets